3.5 Manual Recalibration of WFC3 Data

 - Any association tables that describe observation sets.

-Before any recalibration can be done, the user’s local directory containing the calibration reference files must be defined for the software tasks.
-For WFC3, this directory is referred to as ‘iref’.
-The raw image headers already contain the appropriate keywords that list the reference file names that were assigned during STScI pipeline processing.
-The user must simply define the location of the ‘iref’ directory in the Unix environment:
+Before any recalibration can be done, the user must define a local directory containing the calibration reference files.
+The directory for WFC3 is given the environment variable name ‘iref’.
+The raw image headers will already contain the appropriate keywords, 'iref’ variable, and the reference file names that were assigned during STScI pipeline processing.
+The user must simply define the ‘iref’ directory as the local directory in their Unix environment:

 Selecting Calibration Switches

 The MAST HST Data Processing uses the most up-to-date calibration reference files by default.
-In order to use non-default reference files, manual recalibration is required.
-The calibration reference file keywords will need to be updated manually in the raw data files with the desired file names before running calwf3.
+In order to use non-default reference files, manual recalibration is required and, in this case, the calibration reference file keywords will need to be updated manually in the primary header of the raw data files with the desired file names before running calwf3.
 In addition, the user can choose to change which calibration steps are performed by calwf3 by resetting the values of the calibration switch keywords.
 These keywords are listed in Table 3.7 along with their default values as used in the STScI pipeline.
-To change the values of any of the keyword switches, use a FITS keyword editor, such as the python package astropy.io.fits:
+To change the values of any of the keyword switches, a FITS keyword editor such as the Python package astropy.io.fits

 from astropy.io import fits |